Tom-Petty98/W6-Project/README.md

 ### Table of contents
 1. Introduction
+1. Breif
-1. Project Scope
+1. Soloution
-1. Technology constraints
+1. Trello board
-1. Entity Relationship Diagrams
+1. Arcitecture
 1. Risk Assessment
+1. Bugs
+1. Testing
 1. Deployment
-1. Testing
+1. Improvements for the future

 ### Introduction
 The purpose of this project was to create a 'CRUD' application whilst utilising the tools, methodologies and technologies that were taught in the modules so far in this DevOps course.